-A displaced owner-occupant of a mobile home may be entitled to a replacement housing payment not to exceed \$31,000 under Sec.
+Except under Housing of Last Resort (see Sec.
+7.10), a displaced owner-occupant of a mobile home may be entitled to a replacement housing payment of as much as \$31,000 under Sec.
 7.8 if the following conditions are met:

 - 1. The person owned the displacement mobile home and occupied it on the displacement site for at least 90 days immediately before the initiation of negotiations to acquire it, if the mobile home is real property, or if the mobile home is personal property, but the person owns the mobile home site. - 2.
 The person owned and occupied the mobile home at least 90 days before DOT&PF notified them in writing that they were determined to be a displaced person. - 3.
 The person meets the other basic eligibility requirements at Sec.
-7.8.1.
+7.8.1. - 4.
+DOT&PF acquires the mobile home or mobile home site, or DOT&PF does not acquire the mobile home but the owner is displaced from the mobile home because DOT&PF determines that the mobile home meets one of the following criteria:

-- 4. DOT&PF acquires the mobile home or mobile home site, or DOT&PF does not acquire the mobile home but the owner is displaced from the mobile home because DOT&PF determines that the mobile home meets one of the following criteria: - a. is not and cannot economically be made DS&S compliant; - b. cannot be relocated without substantial damage or unreasonable cost; - c. cannot be relocated because there is no available comparable replacement site; or - d. cannot be relocated because it does not meet mobile home park entrance requirements.
+- a. is not and cannot economically be made DS&S compliant; - b. cannot be relocated without substantial damage or unreasonable cost; - c. cannot be relocated because there is no available comparable replacement site; or - d. cannot be relocated because it does not meet mobile home park entrance requirements.